profjens/maventestWO/README.md

 ## "unresolvable build extension..."
 _Not sure what causes this but the only way to remove the error was a hint from Hugi_ `mvn dependency:purge-local-repository`
 It will reload everything and the error goes away.
+Note!
+You need to restart Eclipse for this after applying the command.
 ![image](https://user-images.githubusercontent.com/1333381/223358556-ba3b160d-f80c-4835-905f-0f394fc25cc4.png)
 ## There is no model named 'MyEOModel' in this model group
 `Mär 07 08:48:01 testmaven[56417] DEBUG NSLog  - Using JDBCPlugIn 'com.webobjects.jdbcadaptor.JDBCPlugIn' for ERXJDBCAdaptor@20224131